uspki/policies/certificate-policy.md

 1. The Subscriber requests in writing that the CA revoke the Certificate;
 2. The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization;
 3. The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6;
 4. The CA obtains evidence that the Certificate was misused;
 5. The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use;
-6. The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name);
+6. The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked the right to use the Domain Name or the Domain Name Registrant has failed to renew the Domain Name under DotGov and/or DotMil gTLDs);
 7. The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name;
 8. The CA is made aware of a material change in the information contained in the Certificate;
-9. The CA is made aware that the Certificate was not issued in accordance with these Requirements or the CA's Certificate Policy or Certification Practice Statement;
+9. The CA is made aware that the Certificate was not issued in accordance with this Certificate Policy or the CA's Certification Practice Statement;
 10. The CA determines that any of the information appearing in the Certificate is inaccurate or misleading;
 11. The CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate;
 12. The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository;